SchnTgaiSpock/Wildernether/README.md

 Wildernether seeks to improve survivability in the nether by adding more food and tools that can be easily crafted in the nether

 ## Gathering Resources
-The main method to gether resources in Wildernether is by right-clicking nether plants with hoes.
-Different tiered hoes have different levels of efficacy, with wood being the lowest, and netherrite being the best.
-Wildernether also adds a Blackstone Scythe that performs better than diamond, but worse than netherrite.
+The main method to gether resources in Wildernether is by breaking nether plants with Scythes.
+The plants that you can break are Nether Sprouts, Warped Roots, Warped Fungus, Twisting Vines, Crimson Roots, Crimson Fungus, Weeping Vines, and Shroomlight.

 ### Secret Plants
 Using the Soul Scythe, you have a chance to get 5 other secret plants.
 They have no use other than a collectible.